Baobaobear/MiniBigInteger/README.md

 ## Usage

+### Online contest

+Run `build_singlefile.py` to generate the standalone header file, then copy the header file of the class which you need into the front of the source file.

+For `single_bigint_hexm.h` and `single_bigint_decm.h`, they streamline the input and output of the base conversion, and since online competitions rarely need to do this step.

+### Other cases

-Copy all files to your project's path then include them.
-Or run the 'build_singlefile.py' script to generate the single header file.
+Copy all header files to your project's directory then include them.

 ## Operators